bdavis222/dot-scanner/README.md

 ### Bug Reports and Feature Requests

-To report a bug, visit our [issues page](https://github.com/bdavis222/dotscanner/issues).
+To report a bug, visit the [issues page](https://github.com/bdavis222/dotscanner/issues).
 New feature requests are also welcome!

 ## Citations